leclercsimon74/2024_Introductory-Course-to-Image-Analysis-in-Life-Science_FiJi/README.md

 }
 ```

+> [!NOTE]
+> Try to modify the above example so it prints the increment of `i`!
+You can also try modify the initial stage, the end condition and the increment step.

+> [!WARNING]
+> Be carefull of infinite loop, loop which the condition will always be `false`, and as such, the program will **never** exit the loop!

 However, with the auto-completion active, just typing `for` should prompt the following, with the first one being the classical `for` loop, the second a loop that go through the Result table and the last one that go through a list of file.
 These are the most commun one, and you can use them as a template to loop through anything.

 ![for_loop_autocompletion.png](Images/Readme_images/for_loop_autocompletion.png)